franzkurt/franzkurt/README.md

 ## Projects currently in work:
   - Crawler to webpages
+  - Integration of databases with IPFS and LibP2P
   - Open database with EAN codes (barcodes)
   - Learning tools to linux begginers (a friendly cli)
   - and the list go on...